Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 • Not exposing the appropriate ports outside of the container.
 For example, the collector may be listening on :14268 inside the container network namespace, but the port is not reachable from the outside.

-• Not making jaeger-agent’s or jaeger-collector’s host name visible from the application’s network namespace.
+• Not making jaeger-collector’s host name visible from the application’s network namespace.
 For example, if you run both your application and Jaeger backend in separate containers in Docker, they either need to be in the same namespace, or the application’s container needs to be given access to Jaeger backend using the --link option of the docker command.

 Increase the logging in the backend components